supanadit/jwt-go/README.md

 )

 func main() {
-	// Set Your JWT Secret Code, its optional but important, because default secret code is very insecure jwt.SetJWTSecretCode("Your Secret Code")
+	// Set Your JWT Secret Code, its optional but important, because default secret code is not secure jwt.SetJWTSecretCode("Your Secret Code")

 	// Create default authorization